Methodologies

 - Simple to understand, with light and dark modes, clear KPIs, multiple granularities, and a responsive tooltip.

-- The displayed RuneScape player counts appear accurate.
+- The player counts appear accurate.

 - Includes an about page that explains hosting, privacy, and computation choices.